Intervention Effects on Child Functioning

 When assessed three years after completing the ABC intervention, children who received the ABC intervention continued to have a more normative diurnal cortisol pattern than the children who had received the control intervention (Bernard, Hostinar, & Dozier, 2015).

-During a challenging task designed to elicit frustration, children who received the ABC intervention displayed less overall anger, and less anger towards their parents in particular, than children who received the control intervention (Lind, Bernard, Ross, & Dozier, 2014).
+When children were between 24 and 36 months of age (1-2 years after the intervention), children participated in a challenging task designed to elicit frustration.
+Children who received the ABC intervention displayed less overall anger, and less anger towards their parents in particular, than children who received the control intervention (Lind, Bernard, Ross, & Dozier, 2014).

 Self-regulation: Executive functioning & Inhibitory control